-- From the standby screen, touch , then open the Multimedia tab by touching and touch ... - Select Music Player to view your options.
-You can select from All Songs, Playlists, Artist, Album, Genre, and Shuffle songs to select your Music.
+- 1. From the standby screen, touch :: , then open the Multimedia tab by touching and touch . - 2.
+You can select from All Songs, Playlists, Artist, Album, Genre, Favorites, and Shuffle songs to select your Music.
 The Now Playing menu will be only available when music is playing.